Who is eligible to submit to Audeamus?

 (2) Every submission should have a title page formatted as Category: Title.
 For example, “Research: The Evolution of American Parenthood in the 19th Century" or "Art: The Big Cheese."
 The title page and the submission itself should not contain your name or any other identifying information.
 You will indicate your contact and other identifying information on the online form.

-(4) Please also view this year's design theme: "Wonder" for inspiration, although it is not meant to limit or place constraints on your submission(s).
+(4) Please also view this year's design theme: "HIVE" for inspiration, although it is not meant to limit or place constraints on your submission(s).

 (5) When possible, Audeamus sends its eligible pieces out for faculty review before publication.
 We reserve the right to request that any conditionally accepted pieces be edited before publication to adhere to faculty suggestions.

 Seven Categories: There are 7 main categories of submissions to Audeamus; to follow are the guidelines for those categories.